 Phantom power can run on 12 to 48 volts, but the audio industry standard is 48 volts.

 When connecting a condenser mic to an audio interface, pressing the 48V button activates phantom power and provides a current through the connected balanced audio cable.
-Most engineers advise that you activate phantom power after plugging in a cable (with an attached mic).
+Most audio engineers advise that you activate phantom power after plugging in a cable (with an attached mic).

 Without phantom power, a connected condenser mic won’t operate.
 If phantom power isn’t available on your audio interface, you’ll need to find another source of phantom power, such as an external power supply, to power your condenser mic.